Gaza genocide

-An Israeli blockade has heavily contributed to ongoing starvation and confirmed famine.
-As of August 2025, projections show 100% of the population is experiencing "high levels of acute food insecurity", with about 641,000 people experiencing catastrophic levels.
-Early in the conflict, Israel cut off Gaza's water and electricity, but it later partially restored the water.
+An Israeli blockade heavily contributed to starvation and confirmed famine.
+In August 2025, about 641,000 people experienced catastrophic levels of food insecurity.
+Early in the conflict, Israel cut off Gaza's water and electricity.
+It later partially restored the water.
 As of May 2024, 84% of Gaza's health centres have been destroyed or damaged.
-Israel has also destroyed numerous cultural heritage sites, including all of Gaza's 12 universities and 80% of its schools.
-Over 1.9 million Palestinians—85% of Gaza's population—have been forcibly displaced.
+Israel also destroyed numerous cultural heritage sites, including all 12 of Gaza's universities, and 80% of its schools.
+Over 1.9 million Palestinians—85% of Gaza's population—were forcibly displaced.
+Israel's bombing also caused severe environmental devastation across the territory.

 In December 2023, the government of South Africa instituted proceedings, South Africa v.
 Israel, against Israel at the International Court of Justice (ICJ), alleging a violation of the Genocide Convention.
 In January 2024, the court ordered Israel to take all measures within its power to prevent the commission of acts of genocide, to prevent and punish incitement to genocide, and to allow basic humanitarian service, aid and supplies into Gaza.
 The court later ordered Israel to increase humanitarian aid into Gaza and to halt its Rafah offensive.
 Israel did not fully comply with the court's orders.

-Israel and its supporters deny that its actions constitute genocide.
-The Israeli government maintains that its military actions were a response to the Hamas-led October 7 attacks on Israel and that it sought to destroy Hamas and free Israeli hostages.
-There is increasing scholarly consensus on the genocide assessment, though some academics challenge it.
+Palestinians have emphasized the relationship between the Gaza genocide and Zionist political violence, describing it as a continuation of the Nakba and its ongoing effects.
+Israel and its supporters maintain that its actions do not constitute genocide, that they are a response to the October 7 attacks, and that Israel's aim has been to destroy Hamas and free Israeli hostages.
+There is increasing consensus among genocide and international legal scholars on the genocide assessment, although some academics and countries challenge it.